razshare/frizzante-docs/src/content/docs/guides/web-sockets.md

 ```

-Then consume the web on the client.
+Then consume the web socket on the client.

 ```svelte
 <script lang="ts">